official-inquiries/uk-iraq-inquiry/markdown/vol-1-section-3-2.md

 402

-The Report of the Iraq InquiryMiddle East climate, we would probably be faced with the collapse of sanctions and the effective end of our containment policy.”[^32]
+Middle East climate, we would probably be faced with the collapse of sanctions and the effective end of our containment policy.”[^32]

 96. Addressing the “Legal position/UN route”, Mr Goulty wrote: